Shields (keelboat): Operational history

 The boat is supported by an active class club that organizes racing events, the Shields Class Sailing Association.
-There are racing fleets in the Northeastern United States and in California.
+There are racing fleets only found in the USA in the Northeast, Midwest.
+Southeast.
+Mid Atlantic and in California.

-The Orange Coast College School of Sailing & Seamanship, a public community college in Costa Mesa, California operates a fleet of Shields for their training program, mostly consisting of boats donated by Shields.
+The Orange Coast College School of Sailing & Seamanship, a public community college in Costa Mesa, California operates a fleet of Shields for their training program, mostly consisting of boats donated by Shields, plus Oakcliff Sailing on Long Island, New York.

 In a 1994 review Richard Sherwood wrote, "this beautiful boat is used for day sailing and, particularly, for racing.
 Class rules are rigid.
 For example, only one set of sails is allowed per year."